 - Your Email – Enter your site’s administrative email.

-- Search Engine Visibility – if you don’t want search engines to index your site, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unticked.
+- Search Engine Visibility – if you don’t want your website or blog to be indexed by search engines, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unchecked.

 Once you have entered all of the fields click Install WordPress to complete the installation process …

 Once your installation is set up, you will see a screen similar to the one shown below.

 The last step of the installation process is to log into your new WordPress site and make sure that everything is working correctly.

 When the WordPress login screen appears, enter your username and password, then click the ‘Log In’ button …

 (WordPress Log In Screen)

 Congratulations … You have successfully installed WordPress manually using FTP!